Moving Overseas: The Next StepsiStockphoto

 Unfortunately, even the best insurance premium covers only the material and not emotional value.
 So, you should think extra carefully what you would like to do with family heirlooms you are unable to part with when moving overseas.

-Flight Tickets and Temporary Accommodation
+Plane Tickets and Temporary Accommodation

 If you don’t already have a place where you can stay, you also have to find temporary accommodation for yourself and your family.
 Short-term furnished lodging, such as serviced apartments, might be a good idea to start with when moving overseas.